-Shopping for jewelry and rings online; give your loved one a ring to remember !
+Rings and things – shopping for jewelry and rings online.
+Give your loved one a ring to remember !

 There is no better way of telling your loved one just how much they mean to you, than by giving them a beautiful ring.
 Whether it’s a Promise Ring of some kind, an Engagement Ring, a Wedding Ring or a ring to celebrate a special occasion.
 It is so easy nowadays to find just the right ring to demonstrate your love and commitment.
 Click on one of the boxes below to go to the pages of your choice.

 Rings shown above:

-3) Byzantine Gold Wedding Ring: Christ uniting bride and groom, c 7th Century – Wikipedia/Musee de Louvre
+3) Byzantine Gold Wedding Ring: 7th Century AD – Wikipedia/Musee de Louvre

 4) Antique Gold Wedding Ring c 1500 AD

-In order to help you in your decision, we have created this online jewelry store.
-We provide information on the different types of rings available to you; we tell you the things you should look out for when shopping for jewelry online.
-But most important of all, we have created a hand-picked selection of the very best of the rings offered by our favorite jewelers: rings for women and rings for men … rings, rings and more rings.
+In order to help you in your choice of rings, this website provides information on the different types of rings available to you.
+We have also created our own hand-picked selection of the very best of the rings available … rings for women, rings for men, rings for couples … just rings, rings and more rings.

-The term “promise ring” encompasses a wide range of rings: Romantic Promise Rings, Friendship Rings, Cladagh Rings, Purity Rings, Chastity Rings, Faith Rings as well as traditional Posey Rings …. all available with a gemstone of your choice and in whatever setting you like.
-Some examples of these are shown below:
+The term “promise ring” encompasses a wide range of rings: Romantic Promise Rings, Friendship Rings and Loyalty Rings, Claddagh Rings, Purity Rings, Chastity Rings, Faith Rings as well as traditional Posey Rings …. all available with a gemstone of your choice and in whatever setting you like.

-In Western societies, the custom of a man giving a ring to his betrothed (future wife) as a symbol of their agreement to marry can be traced back to early Roman times; similar customs exist in other societies.
-In Europe, the practice is well documented from the 14th, 15th and 16th Centuries…. but it is in the 19th Century that the practice became widespread.
-This can be seen in the selection of vintage rings below.
+In Western societies, the custom of a man giving an engagement ring to his betrothed (future wife) as a symbol of their agreement to marry can be traced back to early Roman times.
+However, similar customs exist in other societies.
+In Europe, the use of engagement rings is well documented from the 14th, 15th and 16th Centuries.
+It is in the 19th Century that the practice became widespread.
+Examples of 19th Century (vintage and antique) rings are shown below.

-Designers of jewelry in the period since the 19th Century have produced some of the most beautiful engagement rings imaginable.
+Designers of jewelry in the period from the 19th Century onwards have produced some of the most beautiful engagement rings imaginable.
 Victorian rings, Edwardian rings and Art Deco rings have their own distinctive characteristics and this has made Vintage Rings and Antique Rings so highly collectable – and highly valuable.

 Many of the more popular designs have been copied and it is now possible to obtain a Vintage or Antique style ring at a fraction of the cost of a real antique.

-It is only well into the 20th Century that it became popular practice to give a diamond engagement ring – more a tribute to modern marketing methods than anything else.
+It is only in the 20th Century that it became popular practice to give a diamond ring as an engagement ring – more a tribute to modern marketing methods than anything else.

-During the latter part of the 20th century, other metals such as white gold, platinum and titanium started to be used in wedding bands by both men and women to signify their married status: white gold, platinum, titanium, etc. At the same time, wedding bands became more decorative as shown by the selection below from Gemvara, Sea of Diamonds and Allurez.
+During the latter part of the 20th century, other metals such as white gold, platinum and titanium started to be used in wedding bands by both men and women to signify their married status.
+At the same time, wedding bands became more decorative as shown by the Gemvara Selection below.

 Other special and romantic occasions:

 Of course there is nothing more romantic than giving a ring as a gift to mark other special events – maybe a birthday or anniversary ring.
-And then there are other times of the year when the gift of a ring would be most welcome: for example St Valentine’s Day and of course Christmas.
+And then there are other times of the year when the gift of a ring would be most welcome: for example St Valentine’s Day, Mother’s Day and of course Christmas.
 This is where a Birthstone Ring can be an inspired choice.